topbrightdev/laravel_ide_helper/readme.md

 You can choose to include helper files.
 This is not enabled by default, but you can override it with the `--helpers (-H)` option.
 The `Illuminate/Support/helpers.php` is already set up, but you can add/remove your own files in the config file.

-### Automatic phpDocs for models
+### Automatic PHPDocs for models

-If you don't want to write your properties yourself, you can use the command `php artisan ide-helper:models` to generate phpDocs, based on table columns, relations and getters/setters.
-You can write the comments directly to your Model file, using the `--write (-W)` option.
+If you don't want to write your properties yourself, you can use the command `php artisan ide-helper:models` to generate PHPDocs, based on table columns, relations and getters/setters.

 By default, you are asked to overwrite or write to a separate file (`_ide_helper_models.php`).
-You can force No with `--nowrite (-N)`.
+You can write the comments directly to your Model file, using the `--write (-W)` option, or force to not write with `--nowrite (-N)`.

-Please make sure to backup your models, before writing the info.
+> Please make sure to back up your models, before writing the info.

-It should keep the existing comments and only append new properties/methods.
-The existing phpdoc is replaced, or added if not found.
+Writing to the models should keep the existing comments and only append new properties/methods.
+The existing PHPDoc is replaced, or added if not found.
-With the `--reset (-R)` option, the existing phpdocs are ignored, and only the newly found columns/relations are saved as phpdocs.
+With the `--reset (-R)` option, the existing PHPDocs are ignored, and only the newly found columns/relations are saved as PHPDocs.

 ```bash
 php artisan ide-helper:models Post